shakfu/py2max/docs/notes/orphaned_connections.md

 Orphaned connection handling is **fully implemented and tested**:

-- ✅ Deleting an object removes ALL connections to/from it
+- [x] Deleting an object removes ALL connections to/from it
-- ✅ Works for incoming, outgoing, and bidirectional connections
+- [x] Works for incoming, outgoing, and bidirectional connections
-- ✅ Happens atomically (all at once)
+- [x] Happens atomically (all at once)
-- ✅ Visual feedback matches Max/MSP
+- [x] Visual feedback matches Max/MSP
-- ✅ No orphaned dangling connections ever created
+- [x] No orphaned dangling connections ever created
-- ✅ Efficient O(n) implementation
+- [x] Efficient O(n) implementation
-- ✅ All tests pass
+- [x] All tests pass

 Users can confidently delete objects knowing that the patch will remain clean with no orphaned connections.